tehseen01/the-portfolio/README.md

 ## Overview

-This project is a personal portfolio website showcasing my skills, projects, and experience.
+This project is a portfolio website template showcasing skills, projects, and experience.
 It is built using modern web technologies and follows best practices for performance and accessibility.

 ## ✨ Features